 The best filmmaking is the filmmaking you don’t notice.

-Not because it’s incompetent or lazy, but because it works on you at a level below conscious awareness.
-Your brain registers color shifts, rhythmic contrasts, tiny gestures—and translates them into feelings before you even realize you’re processing visual information.
+It works on you at a level below conscious awareness.
+Your brain registers color shifts, rhythmic contrasts and tiny gestures.
+It translates them into feelings before you notice the visual information at all.

 This is the invisible language of cinema.
-The techniques that guide your emotional experience without announcing themselves.
-The tools that make you feel like you’re descending into hell, or luxuriating in human stupidity, or traveling great distances when the camera hasn’t moved at all.
+These techniques guide your emotional experience without announcing themselves.
+They make you feel that you descend into hell.
+They make you luxuriate in human stupidity.
+They make you travel a great distance while the camera stays still.

 These techniques are invisible until someone points them out.
 Then you can’t unsee them.
 Let’s make four of them visible.